AyeshaAbid892/css-theory/README.md

 document.documentElement.style.setProperty('--color-surface', '#0f172a');
 ```

-### ⚡ Production Impact
+#### ⚡ Production Impact
 > This script-to-style binding allows for rich UI controls, such as live color palette wheels, drag-and-drop user configuration spaces, or immediate coordinate adjustments driven by mouse move events.

-#### 4.What is the functional operational difference between declaring var(--color) versus var(--color, #fff)?
+### 4.What is the functional operational difference between declaring var(--color) versus var(--color, #fff)?

->The presence of the secondary parameter represents a critical fallback mechanism designed to prevent rendering tree breakdowns:
+>The presence of the secondary parameter represents a critical fallback mechanism designed to prevent rendering tree breakdowns:<br>
->`var(--color) (Unprotected Query):` Instructs the engine to fetch the specified property token value.
+<br>>`var(--color) (Unprotected Query):`<br> Instructs the engine to fetch the specified property token value.
 If that token variable is missing, misspelled, or undefined, the style falls back to a transparent or inherited state.
-This often causes text layers to blend invisibly into backgrounds, breaking UI accessibility.
+This often causes text layers to blend invisibly into backgrounds, breaking UI accessibility.<br>
->`var(--color, #fff) (Safe Protected Query):` Establishes an explicit Styling Fallback Strategy.
+>`var(--color, #fff) (Safe Protected Query):` <br>Establishes an explicit Styling Fallback Strategy.
 If the primary variable token is missing from the compiled scope, the layout engine catches the exception and renders the backup option (#fff) instead.
 This keeps core elements visible even during network asset failures or code distribution glitches.

 ## 🧩 Key Answers